Hieronymus1/Shakespokemon/README.md

 The ETL namespace only contains the dependencies to extract, transform and load the baseline data including:

 * Etl.Core.csproj to keep the application model agnostic of infrastructure dependencies.
-* Etl.DataAccess to implement the required [repositories](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/infrastructure-persistence-layer-design) to access external data-sources as well as the API database.
+* Etl.DataAccess to implement the required [repository](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/infrastructure-persistence-layer-design) to extract and map the physical data model fetched from external sources with HttpClients to the logical model (Core.csproj) into the API database.
 * Etl.Host.csproj to run the console process.

 This separation of concerns in different vertical-silos was done to: